Chinchillas make for excellent pets.

 If your chinchilla stops poop production, it could indicate some form of intestinal blockage or other illnesses.

-It could also mean that your chinchilla is not eating as much as standard and indicating other illnesses.
+It could also mean that your chinchilla is not eating as much as normal, which could indicate other illnesses.

 If you notice a lack of feces production, it is an excellent time to contact a vet and let professionals advise you of the next best steps to take.

-How to Handle, Treat and Care for Common Illnesses with Chinchillas
+How To Handle, Treat And Care Common Illnesses In Chinchillas

 Now that we have an idea of some of the signs of illnesses or indicators of a deathly ill chinchilla, it is good to understand what you can do to help your pet in these situations.

 Again, do not forget what I stated at the beginning of this post.

 I am not a vet, and if you notice any of the illness indicators we have discussed thus far, or other signs of problems like your chinchilla’s ears being down, it is best to consult a vet.

 However, some of your next steps and best courses of action are going to be relatively universal when it comes to a sick chinchilla.

 Let me explain by breaking down the most common and most ethical things you can do as a chinchilla parent.